maartendemunck/bettersafethansorry/README.md

 The configuration file defines three backups:

 - `wormwood-image` makes a full filesystem backup, split in one `.tar.bz2` archive for each filesystem (`/`, `/boot` and `/boot/efi`).
 The backups are made to my desktop PC and because I have a decent LAN at home and the CPU of my desktop PC is much more performant than the CPU of the mini server, I send the backups as (uncompressed) tar files to my desktop PC and bzip2 them there.
+The `all-or-nothing: true` flag ensures that all three filesystem backups are consistent: all backups are first prepared (creating temporary `.tmp` files), and only if all preparations succeed are the backups committed (rotating old backups and moving `.tmp` files to their final names).
+If any preparation fails, all temporary files are rolled back, ensuring you never have a mix of old and new backups from different points in time.
 - `wormwood-maartenathome` makes a backup of the Django database in the maarten@home PostgreSQL container and the data directory in the maarten@home Django container.
 The backups are made to whatever system runs the backup (the data is important and the backup is not that big, so I sometimes just backup to my laptop if my desktop is off).
 Again, compression is done on the system running the backup.

 Logs are stored in a simple text file `~/.local/log/bettersafethansorry.log` and subsequent invocations just add their logs to the file.